g-chauvel/zuul-jobs/roles/bindep/README.rst

 .. zuul:rolevar:: bindep_file

-   Path to a specific bindep file to read from.
+   Path or list of paths to a specific bindep file(s) to read from.

 .. zuul:rolevar:: bindep_command